phiphase/dsp_audio_filter/README.md

 This DSP audio filter project has been developed to provide:
 - Variable bandwidth audio filtering (e.g. for CW or interference reduction)
-- Automatic Line Enhancement (ALE) for noise reduction or tone elimination
+- Automatic Line Enhancement (ALE) for noise reduction or automatich notch filtering
 - CW sidetone generation
 - Electronic paddle keyer for CW.